Question analysis of the 2017 KS2 Math SATs: What's In and What's Out [15-Point Guide]

 Now let’s take a look in more detail what came up in this year’s paper and the multiple categories of the curriculum which stood out.

-3. Emphasis on the four operations in context
+3. SATs Questions on the four operations in context

 Knowing how to add and subtract was often not sufficient to gain marks - pupils were required to make a decision on what operation (and in what order) to use on several occasions.